PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 2/README.md

 - <code style="color:red">GCC = GNU's Compiler Collection</code>
     > Contains many tools (compiler, assembler, linker, etc)

+    > GCC is a toolchain that compiles code, links it with any library dependencies, converts that code to assembly, and the prepares executable files.
+It follows the standard UNIX design philosophy of using simple tools that perform individual tasks well.

+    > When you run GCC on a source code file, it first uses a preprocessor to include header files and discard comments.
+Next, it tokenizes the code, expands macros, detects any compile-time issues, then prepares it for compilation.
+It is then sent to the compiler, which creates syntax trees of the program's objects and control flow and uses those to generate assembly code.
+The assembler then converts this code into the binary executable format of the system.
+Finally, the linker includes references to any external libraries as needed.
+The finished product is then executable on the target system.

 - <code style="color:red">GNU Make</code>
     > Tool that contorls the generation of executables and other non-source files of a program from the program's source files.